webplatform/docs/dom/KeyboardEvent/keypress/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic
+|High-level issues=Needs Topics, Missing Relevant Sections
-|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Content=Incomplete, Compatibility Incomplete
 |Checked_Out=No
 }}
-{{Standardization_Status}}
+{{Standardization_Status|Deprecated}}
 {{API_Name}}
 {{Summary_Section}}
 {{Event
 |Event_applies_to=dom/KeyboardEvent
+|Content=This event used to be used to detect when a key value was inserted into the DOM.
+Developers should use beforeInput, keyup, or keydown events depending on the task instead of this event.
 |Interface=dom/KeyboardEvent
 |Target=dom/Element
 |Default_action=